evenstephenr/hydra-query/README.md

    *    cache: "no-cache",
    *  }
    *
-   *  Additional options passed into each individual fetch will be appended or override the default value,
+   * Additional options passed into each individual request will be appended to or override the
-   *    like passing in { method: "POST", body: JSON.stringify({ ... }) }, for example
+   *  default values, such as { method: "POST", body: JSON.stringify({ ... }) }
    * */
   options,
   /**